 SASB’s standards development process facilitates broad participation and the objective consideration of all stakeholder views.
 The following principles guide SASB’s decision making and serve as a checklist against which to compare tangible progress.
 The principles also guide external stakeholders overseeing SASB’s work, including the Standards Council and Board of Directors.
 For more context on SASB’s standards development methodology, please read our Conceptual Framework.

 The performance metrics included in all provisional standards issued by SASB meet the following set of minimum criteria:

-- Relevant: The metric adequately describes performance related to the material issue, or is a proxy for performance.
+- Relevant: The metric adequately describes performance related to the disclosure topic, or is a proxy for performance.

 - Useful: The metric provides decision-useful information to companies and investors.

 - Applicable: The metric is applicable to most companies in the industry.

 - Cost-effective: The data are already collected by most companies or can be collected in a timely manner and at a reasonable cost.

 - Comparable: The data allow for peer-to-peer benchmarking within the industry.

 - Complete: Individually, or as a set, the metric provides enough information to understand and interpret performance associated with the disclosure topic.